 Covering plantings of flowers, herbs, and vegetables using hoops, floating row cover (no plastic) along with anchor bags is easy to do and use.
 I steer away from plastic because it needs far more day-to-day attention than a simple floating row cover does.
 When I feel the need for extra protection I just double this lightweight cover.
 85% of air, water, and light penetrate this lightweight row cover, so no need to remove during the day.

 I find that most folks, both seasoned and beginner gardeners, underestimate how powerful a lightweight floating row cover can be.
 The simple act of blocking wind, protecting seeds from birds, or keeping a pest out can be the difference between success and failing.
-Row covers are one of my top go to tools.
+Row covers are one of my top go-to tools.

-Click here to see how to make a floating row cover low tunnel. ( link to new page and video)
+Click here to see how to make a floating row cover low tunnel.

 Row Cover Uses for the Warm-Season Garden

 First, some caution when using floating row cover during the warm-to-hot season.
 On a bright sunny day with temperatures warming up outdoors, the heat under a row cover climbs.
-If you add to this equation the black side up on the biodegradable film, it can become a overheating disaster in a very short time.
+If you add to this equation the black side up on the biodegradable film, it can become an overheating disaster in a very short time.
 This very situation is a gift during the cool-season, but has to be managed differently in warm-to-hot weather.

 My most common use of a floating row cover heading into warm weather is to keep plants warm.
 We plant our first transplants of warm-season tender annuals outdoors on our last expected spring frost date.
 This is risky if you don’t take steps to provide protection because while it may not freeze it can still be chillier than these plants want.